StanimirResh/Softuni-EzPizza/README.md

-# Getting Started with Create React App
+# Welcome to my project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+For it to work you need to: [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts